Sour Cream Pancakes are light and fluffy and taste amazing. They are easy to make and perfect for breakfast or dinner.

 Check out more of my favorite pancake recipes:

 Be sure and follow me over on You Tube for weekly cooking demos.

 - 3/4 cup 2% or whole milk

 - 1 tsp vanilla extract

 - Warm up your griddle, iron skillet or frying pan at a medium heat

-- Using a ladle pour about 1/4 cup of pancake batter onto the pan, making about a 4 inch in diameter pancake
+- Using a scoop pour about 1/4 – 1/3 cup of pancake batter onto the pan.

-- Cook each side of the pancake for about 1 to 2 minutes, flipping when the edges start to brown and cake begins to bubble
+- Cook each side of the pancake for about 1 to 2 minutes, flipping when the edges start to look dry and bubbles form and pop on surface.

 - Remove from heat and stack high, top with a pad of butter and drizzle with lots of maple syrup!